 Type of Employmer nt

 Full-time Part-time Undecided

 Length of Employm ent

-Long-Term Short-Term Summer
+Long-Term Summer

 Type of Provider

 Live-In Live-Out ☐ Either

-Please check the acco ntions (if applicable): ommodations that best desc annies must have a private cribe the accommodations your live-in nanny will have. bedroom.
+Live-In Accommodations (if applicable): Please check the accommodations that best describe the accommodations your live-in nanny will have.
+At minimum, live-in nannies must have a private bedroom.

-Private Bedr oom Private Bathroom Private Entrance
+Private Bedr oom Private e Bathroom Private Entrance

-Basement A partment 🔲 In-law A Apartment
+Basement A partment 🔲 In-law Apartment

 Weekly Schedule Start Time: End Time:

 MONDAY

 TUESDAY

 WEDNESDAY

 THURSDAY

 FRIDAY

 SATURDAY

 SUNDAY

-Will the nanny have non-childcare related h nousekeeping responsibilities? ☐ Yes ☐ No Nannies are typically responsible for all tasks related after meal preparation and keeping the children's ted to providing childcare including doing the children's laundry, cleaning up areas neat, clean and organized.
-If yes, non-child care or senior care housek eeping duties include: Family Laundry Family Meal Preparation Pet Care Complete House Cleaning (ba athrooms, floors, bedrooms, etc.) Other Will your nanny have the following respons sibilities?
-Driving the Children Helping with Homework Swimming with the Children ☐ Traveling with the Family Does your home have a pool? ☐ Yes ☐ No Will you provide a car for your nanny's on o duty use? ☐ Yes ☐ No asport the children confirm her insurance policy allows for transporting children ge in accordance with the IRS standard mileage reimbursement rate.
-If she is licy as an additional driver.
-Please provide the names of those who live e in your home and their relation to the children: Name Relationship to the child Name Relationship to the child What is the gross salary range for your pos sition (before taxes)?
-Gross Hourly Minimum Gross Hourly Maximum \$ \$ Gross Weekly Minimum Gross Weekly Maximum \$ \$ Are there any special circumstances the em nployee should be aware of?
+Will the nanny have non-childcare related h iousekeeping responsibilities? ☐ Yes ☐ No Nannies are typically responsible for all tasks relat after meal preparation and keeping the children's red to providing childcare including doing the children's laundry, cleaning up areas neat, clean and organized.
+If yes, non-child care or senior care houseke eeping duties include: Family Laundry Family Meal Preparation Pet Care Complete House Cleaning (ba throoms, floors, bedrooms, etc.) Other Will your nanny have the following respons sibilities?
+Driving the Children Helping with Homework Swimming with the Children ☐ Traveling with the Family Does your home have a pool? ☐ Yes ☐ No Will you provide a car for your nanny's on o duty use? ☐ Yes ☐ No sport the children confirm her insurance policy allows for transporting childrenge in accordance with the IRS standard mileage reimbursement rate.
+If she is icy as an additional driver.
+Please provide the names of those who live e in your home and their relation to the children: Name Name Relationship to the child What is the gross salary range for your pos ition (before taxes)?
+Gross Hourly Minimum Gross Hourly Maximum \$ \$ Gross Weekly Minimum Gross Weekly Maximum \$ \$ Are there any special circumstances the em ployee should be aware of?